StanleyRoberts/Nix-Bot/readme.md

 `.\docs\launch.cmd` from the top level project directory.
 To run this on Linux you may need a different launch script.

 This will launch an HTML documentation site at `localhost:8000/docs/_build/html/` populated via the Google docstrings in the code using sphinx-autodoc and the README using m2r2.

+Note that the slash commands do not appear in the documentation and produce a warning in the launch script output.
+This is ideal behaviour since the slash command functions should never be externally called and are simply callbacks for the discord slash commands.